10yard/dkafe/readme.md

 ### For Windows

-For the default frontend you should stick with the bundled DKWolf emulator which is compiled from WolfMAME v0.196 and comes ready to go.
+For the default frontend you should stick with the bundled DKWolf emulator which comes ready to go.

 Otherwise my recommendations are:

 1. Mame64 v0.196 minimum from https://www.mamedev.org/ .
 Rom hacks and lua interface hacks were tested against versions from v0.196 to v0.226